 As far as I know she was found on the streets of Romania as a puppy and then looked after by a wonderful woman Roxana who runs a Romanian rescue centre and sends the dogs to the UK rescue where they are rehomed.
 After our home checks and donation, to the rescue charity, Lottie was brought to the UK in a big van with around 20 other dogs, also for adoption and delivered to our front door at around 8pm.
 She had spent 3 days in the truck getting here.
 She was a direct adoption, which fortunately doesn’t happen much anymore.
 With a direct adoption, she came from Romania and came directly to live with us, with no foster time or assessment.

 We were so excited and looking forward to giving her a great life with us.
 She was 5 months old.
 I thought, ‘I’m a dog trainer.
 How difficult can it be?’
 Let’s say it was a bit of an eye opener even for a dog trainer!

-I wanted to ‘tell it like it is’.
+I want to ‘tell it like it is’.
 I’m not writing this to put anyone off adopting a foreign rescue dog.
 Far from it.
 I have written this more to prepare anyone considering adopting a foreign rescue dog .
 In fact, as well as being a very challenging first year, it’s also been hugely rewarding and she’s such an affectionate dog, almost as if she’s grateful for her new safe life she has with us.

 We brought her into our house via our utility room, I put her down and she immediately climbed into my washing machine as it was the most enclosed space she could find.
 After less than a minute though, she came out and started to nervously sniff around.
 She wanted to meet Bentley and he wanted to meet her.
 They had a sniff of each other and then I hand fed them both.
 After a few more minutes she was growing in confidence and was having a good look around our house.